Welsh independence march in Swansea

 The event in Swansea comes after an estimated 10,000 marched in Cardiff and 8,000 in Wrexham last year.

-Organisers, pro-independence groups Yes Cymru and AUOB (All Under One Banner), estimated in excess of 4,000 at Saturday's march.
+Organisers, pro-independence groups Yes Cymru and AUOB (All Under One Banner) Cymru, estimated about 5,000 at Saturday's march.

 Plaid Cymru MP Liz Saville Roberts said it was being staged "against the injustices we face as a nation - on rail funding, water, and the attacks on peaceful protest".